 Another view taken in the same theatre as the one above.
 It's another by Dwyer Studios in the Ronald W. Mahan Collection.
 Thanks, Ron!

 A theatre called the Lyric.
-This c.1939 shot was spotted on Worthpoint by Ken McIntyre for a post for the the Photos of Los Angeles Facebook group.
+This c.1939 shot was spotted on Worthpoint by Ken McIntyre for a post for the the Photos of Los Angeles private Facebook group.
 The seller had identified it as somewhere in L.A.
 County but nothing has matched up so far.
 Ken later found another slightly wider shot taken the same week from a different angle.
 He has that on Ken's Movie Page on Facebook.

 The signage says this one's called the Bijou and the Natural History Museum says it's in Los Angeles.
 Note the address next door of 233.
 It doesn't seem to belong downtown in the 200 block of either N. or S. Broadway, Spring or Main.
 Perhaps it's in some suburban location.

 A lovely card from the site Card Cow.
-Thanks to Ken McIntyre for spotting it for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for spotting it for a post on the Photos of Los Angeles Facebook group.
 Judging from the height of the surrounding buildings it appears to be a downtown location.
 The signage for "The Angelus Rooms" hasn't been a help.

 Scott Pitzer found a photo of the Angelus Hotel at 4th and Spring (1905-1956) on the USC Digital Library website but the theatre's corner location doesn't fit in with that building's location on the corner.
 We also had an Angelus Inn with furnished rooms at 516-518 San Julian in the 1916 and 1918 city directories but there weren't any nearby theatre locations that would match up.
 There was also The Angelus with furnished rooms in the 1908, 1910 and other directories at 1115 Wall St. Again, no known theatre locations were adjacent.